Ant Group to launch $35 billion IPO after final nod from China regulator

 The fintech group aims to split the share offering evenly between Hong Kong and Shanghai, selling up to 1.67 billion on each exchange.
 That would represent up to 11% of its enlarged share capital, before a 15% greenshoe or over-allotment option is exercised, the prospectus showed.

-Strategic investors who agree to accept a 12-month lock-up on investments in Ant’s STAR IPO will account for 80% of the domestic float.
+Strategic investors whose investments in Ant’s STAR IPO will be locked up for at least 12 months, will account for 80% of the domestic float.
 Among them are Zhejiang Tmall Technology, a wholly-owned unit of Alibaba, which has committed to purchasing 730 million shares, according to the prospectus.

 The share sale plan comes after the China Securities Regulatory Commission accepted the registration of Ant’s [IPO-ANTG.HK] domestic float on the Nasdaq-style STAR Market, as part of the local rules.
 The company filed its preliminary prospectus in late August.